samueljmello/github-custom-deployment-protection-demo/README.md

 ---

 ### Configure The Repository To Use Your Custom Deployment Protection Rules
 1. Follow the [instructions here](https://docs.github.com/en/actions/deployment/protecting-deployments/configuring-custom-deployment-protection-rules#enabling-custom-deployment-protection-rules-for-the-environment) to enable the custom deployment protection rules app on your repository.
+This step requires you to edit the `Environment` from [the previous step](#set-up-an-environment).

 ---